DarkonGH/okd4-helpernode/docs/quickstart-powervm.md

 ...you can continue....at this point you can delete the bootstrap server.

 **Note:**
-If the LPARs are using SEA (ibmveth driver), then the following settings need to be applied to all the OCP nodes to avoid install failures due to packet drop issues.
-SSH to the OCP nodes from helpernode and apply the settings.
+If the LPARs are using SEA (ibmveth driver), then the following settings need to be applied to all the OKD nodes to avoid install failures due to packet drop issues.
+SSH to the OKD nodes from helpernode and apply the settings.
 ```
 sudo sysctl -w net.ipv4.route.min_pmtu=1450
 sudo sysctl -w net.ipv4.ip_no_pmtu_disc=1